 Currently, end user authentication and authorization needs to be performed outside CARTO, typically from the backend of the end user application.
 That backend will then communicate with CARTO using the appropriate API key or keys.

-CARTO allows you to register external applications on your CARTO account, no matter if you have an individual or organizational plan.
+CARTO allows you to register external applications on your CARTO account, regardless if you have an individual or enterprise plan.

 The users of your application will be able to authenticate against their CARTO accounts by using the OAuth 2.0 protocol.
 You will not need to develop a custom authentication/authorization system unless you want to have more advanced features in your flow such as roles.